 Here we'll go through the main considerations you should have for a broadband package and which providers might be more suited to each.

 You'll need to make sure that the deal you choose has the right bandwidth for your internet usage.
-If you're a small household and you only really go online to check social media or browse the web, you could get away with a standard, 10Mbps broadband package from the likes of POP Telecom, Direct Save Telecom or John Lewis Broadband.
+If you're a very small household and you only really go online to check social media or browse the web, you could get away with a standard, 10Mbps broadband package from the likes of POP Telecom, Direct Save Telecom or John Lewis Broadband.

 Virgin Media, Hyperoptic, Vodafone's Gigafast service or providers using Openreach's FTTP network offer speeds for homes with the highest demand.
 But their coverage isn't as good as fibre-to-the-cabinet (FTTC) connections.

 Get more information on which broadband provider has the best customer service.